-- Increase HDL.
+- Increases HDL.
 Drinking one or two glasses of red wine a day increases “good” HDL cholesterol.
 Increasing HDL helps lower the risk of heart disease because the HDL binds with cholesterol in the body’s tissues to escort it out of the body and removes fatty deposits in the walls of large blood vessels.
-A study in 45 postmenopausal women with high cholesterol found that 13.5 ounces (400 mL) per day of red wine for 6 weeks reduced fasting LDL cholesterol concentrations by 8% and increased HDL cholesterol concentrations by 17%.
+A study in 45 postmenopausal women with high cholesterol found that 13.5 ounces (400 mL) per day of red wine for six weeks reduced fasting LDL cholesterol concentrations by 8 percent and increased HDL cholesterol concentrations by 17 percent.

-- Decrease LDL.
+- Decreases LDL.
 Moderate red wine consumption lowers “bad” LDL cholesterol.
-Researchers from the University of Bourgogne in Dijon, France recently tested the effect of red wine on cholesterol levels in patients recently hospitalized after myocardial infarction.
-For a 2-week period, half the patients received 8.5 ounces (250 mL) of red wine daily while the other half received water along with a Mediterranean-style diet.
+Researchers from the University of Bourgogne in Dijon, France, tested the effect of red wine on cholesterol levels in patients who had recently been hospitalized after myocardial infarction.
+For a two-week period, half the patients received 8.5 ounces (250 mL) of red wine daily while the other half received water along with a Mediterranean-style diet.
 Even in this relatively short amount of time, both total and LDL cholesterol levels significantly decreased in the red wine group but not the water group.
 Antioxidant status of those in the red wine group also increased substantially.